 The Midtown MARTA station is located at 41 10th St. near the I-85/I-75 Exit on the red and gold rail lines.
 It’s just a few minutes from the Downtown Five Points station, which connects the North and South lines and serves all red, gold, blue, and green lines.
 The airport station is a 23-minute ride from the Midtown station.

-Midtown also has tons of nightlife options including chic restaurants, clubs, and bars, many of which are LGBTQ-friendly.
-Midtown is an ideal location for Georgia Tech students and employees, since the campus is right outside the neighborhood.
-While the neighborhood does have its fair share of million-dollar condos and townhomes in newer buildings, you can also find older condo units in the $100s and $200s, restored craftsman homes, and modern new builds in a range of prices.
+Midtown also has tons of nightlife options including chic restaurants, clubs, and bars (many of which are LGBTQ-friendly).
+Midtown is an ideal location for Georgia Tech students and employees since the campus is right outside the neighborhood.
+While the neighborhood does have its fair share of million-dollar condos and townhomes in newer buildings, you can also find older condo units in the $100s to $300s, restored craftsman homes, and modern new builds in a range of prices.

 Buckhead: the home of Elton John, extravagant houses, modern high-rises, and luxury shopping.
 (Although you can also find a lot of housing, both condos and tree-lined single-family homes, on the lower end of the price spectrum.)
 It’s the Upper East Side of Atlanta.

 There are a few different MARTA stations serving Buckhead.
 The Buckhead Station is located on the red rail line at 3360 Peachtree Road.
 Within walking distance of this station are two major malls with a mix of upscale and more accessible stores: Lenox Mall and Phipps Plaza, the latter sporting a cushy movie theater.
 Also within walking distance of this station is the Atlanta Tech Village as well as many hotels and restaurants.